Chess960: Fischer's influence and popularization

 Fischer's modification "imposes certain restrictions, arguably an improvement on the anarchy of the fully randomized game in which one player is almost certain to start at an advantage".
 Fischer started to develop his new version of chess after the 1992 return match with Boris Spassky.
-The result was the formulation of the rules of Fischer Random Chess in September 1993, introduced formally to the public under the name "Fisherandom Chess", on June 19, 1996, in Buenos Aires, Argentina.
+The result was the formulation of the rules of Fischer Random Chess in September 1993, introduced formally to the public under the name "Fischerandom Chess", on June 19, 1996, in Buenos Aires, Argentina.

 Fischer's goal was to eliminate what he considered the complete dominance of opening preparation in classical chess, replacing it with creativity and talent.
 In a situation where the starting position was random it would be impossible to fix every move of the game.
 Since the "opening book" for 960 possible opening systems would be too difficult to devote to memory, the players must create every move originally.
 From the first move, both players must devise original strategies and cannot use well-established patterns.
 Fischer believed that eliminating memorized book moves would level the playing field.

 During summer 1993, Bobby Fischer visited László Polgár and his family in Hungary.
 All of the Polgar sisters (Judit Polgár, Susan Polgar, and Sofia Polgar) played many games of Fischer Random Chess with Fischer.
 At one point Sofia beat Fischer three games in a row.
 Fischer was not pleased when the father, László, showed Fischer an old chess book that described what appeared to be a forerunner of Fischer Random Chess.
 The book was written by Izidor Gross and published in 1910.
 Fischer then changed the rules of his variation in order to make it different.
 There are games of shuffle chess recorded as early as 1852 but Fischer is generally credited with the improvements of fixing the colors of bishops, placing the king between the rooks, and defining the castling process.
-In a later radio interview, Fischer explained his reasoning for proposing a revision of shuffle chess, rather than a game with new pieces (and a larger board), as the “new chess“:
+In a later radio interview, Fischer explained his reasoning for proposing a revision of shuffle chess, rather than a game with new pieces (and a larger board), as the "new chess":

 I love chess, and I didn't invent Fischerandom chess to destroy chess.
 I invented Fischerandom chess to keep chess going.
 Because I consider the old chess is dying, it really is dead.
 A lot of people come up with other rules of chess-type games, with 10×8 boards, new pieces, and all kinds of things.
 I'm really not interested in that.
 I want to keep the old chess flavor.
 I want to keep the old chess game.
 But just making a change so the starting positions are mixed, so it's not degenerated down to memorization and prearrangement like it is today.